rosmerhyh/UR3_Admittance_Control/README.md

 - ✅ Provided a simpler, more accessible alternative to advanced adaptive methods, showing that **low-complexity controllers** can yield practical benefits in **stable, repetitive industrial tasks**.

 This codebase has been used in a peer-reviewed research article focused on enhancing **human-robot interaction through force-guided motion**, contributing to the development of safer, more ergonomic collaborative robotics solutions.

+---

+## ✨ Features

+This project provides a complete experimental framework for evaluating admittance control and external disturbance response in collaborative robots.
+The key features include:

+### 🔧 Control Robot (Main UR3)
+- **Admittance-Based Velocity Control**
+  Implements a velocity controller simulating a mass-spring-damper system to move the robot along the X-axis in response to user-applied force.

+- **Linear Trajectory Execution**
+  Restricts movement to a single Cartesian axis to isolate interaction forces and facilitate analysis.

+- **Predefined Pose Commands**
+  Includes options to move the robot to home or experimental starting positions for repeatable trials.

+- **Freedrive Mode Toggle**
+  Allows switching between UR's built-in freedrive mode and the custom admittance control for comparison.

+- **Force Sensor Integration**
+  Acquires external force data using a serial-connected piezoresistive sensor (e.g., FSR) to estimate interaction forces during motion.

+- **Real-Time Data Logging**
+  Records time series data including target and actual velocity, applied force, estimated acceleration, and sensor voltage.

+- **CSV Export for Analysis**
+  Automatically stores experimental data in CSV format for post-processing or visualization.

+- **Visualization of Results**
+  Generates plots for:
+  - TCP force over time
+  - Desired vs. actual velocity
+  - Desired vs. measured acceleration
+  - Sensor voltages and estimated forces

+---

+### 🧪 Disturbance Robot (Secondary UR3)
+- **Sinusoidal Force Injection**
+  Uses RTDE force mode to apply a sinusoidal disturbance force along the X-axis, simulating real-world interaction or interference.

+- **Reactive Pose Control Based on Sensor Input**
+  Reads voltage values from a force sensor and adjusts the robot’s pose depending on detected pressure level (low, medium, high).

+- **Real-Time Control via RTDE**
+  Executes force control in real time with synchronized sampling, allowing precise modulation of applied external forces.

+- **Pose Initialization and State Monitoring**
+  Includes diagnostic options to print robot pose, joint angles, and robot model information from the UR dashboard.

+- **Dashboard Connection Testing**
+  Verifies connection with the robot’s dashboard server for status and readiness checks.